Dear All,

-Dear All; If somebody is denying to sign a warning letter (For misbehaviour/fighting) in the factory what action HR should take as per legal point of view?
+If somebody is denying to sign a warning letter (for misbehavior/fighting) in the factory, what action should HR take from a legal point of view?
+Can we impose a fine on the same or advise any other action?

 From India, Mumbai